augustofasano/Probit-PFMVB/AlzheimerTutorial.md

 Here, we rely on an interpretable **probit regression** with adding pairwise interactions, thus obtaining *p* = 9036 predictors collected for *n* = 333 individuals.
 Following [Gelman et al. (2008)](https://projecteuclid.org/euclid.aoas/1231424214) and [Chopin and Ridgway (2017)](https://projecteuclid.org/euclid.ss/1491465628) the original measurements have been standardized to have mean 0 and standard deviation 0.5, before entering such variables and their interactions in the probit regression.

-The final standardized dataset has been made avaiable in the [`data`](https://github.com/augustofasano/Probit-PFMVB/tree/master/data) folder and is called `Alzheimer_Interactions.RData`.
+The final standardized dataset is avaiable in the [`data`](https://github.com/augustofasano/Probit-PFMVB/tree/master/data) folder and is called `Alzheimer_Interactions.RData`.

 Preliminary operations
 ======================